PennyLaneAI/pennylane/README.md

 **Docker**  support exists for building using **CPU** and **GPU** (Nvidia CUDA 11.1+) images.

 **Note:** Docker builds using "make" will work on Linux and MacOS only.
-For MS Windows one can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+For MS Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Build a basic PennyLane image
 - To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) and **plugins** (qiskit, amazon-braket, cirq, forest) run the following: